-Signs and symptoms of a cavity
+What are the signs and symptoms of a cavity?

-As cavities are caused by bacteria, that bacteria may create bad breath.
+Cavities are caused by bacteria, that bacteria may create bad breath.
 However, this is a sign that the cavity has gone untreated for a long time and the tooth is starting to decay.
 The bacteria in your mouth feed on food particles and brushing and flossing helps keep this bacteria at bay.
 If you have bad breath caused by a cavity, it means that the bad breath is persistent and doesn’t go away with regular brushing and flossing.

 Some cracked teeth can be caused by accidents or extremely hard foods.
-They can also be caused by cavities because the bacteria that creates them weaken your tooth enamel in the process.
+They can also be caused by cavities because the bacteria that create them weaken your tooth enamel in the process.
 Your tooth is then more vulnerable when you’re chewing crunchy foods.
 If you do crack a tooth, make a dentist appointment immediately and avoid chewing on that side of your mouth until your dentist can fix your tooth.

 Especially when you bite into food with your damaged tooth, you may experience a toothache.
 This means the cavity has reached a nerve in your tooth that is causing the pain or the tooth is infected.
 If you’re experiencing severe toothaches, make an appointment to see your dentist.